 Boast In the Lord

 Boast in the Lord.
 Tell others what Jesus has done in your heart and how He has used you.
 People love a good testimony.
 Give credit where credit is due.
 It is the Spirit empowering you to do the work you are doing.
-Start the day thanking Jesus and give Him praise throughout the day.
-When people ask you where your joy and peace come from, be quick to boast in the Lord.
+Start the day thanking Jesus and give Him praise throughout.
+Be quick to boast in the Lord when people ask you where you get your peace and joy.